Laura’s eyes were full of tears. They couldn’t leave him, she pleaded. They just couldn’t.

 At one point, Pa took over at the skillet so Ma could eat.
 As he flipped the soymeal cakes and spooned out the jam, he peppered Marco with questions.
 Where had he come from?
 Where was he bound?

 Laura knew she was not supposed to speak while grown-ups were talking.
 But she could listen.
-She listened to everything the man had to say, savoring her frycake in the meanwhile.
+She listened to everything the young man had to say, savoring her frycake in the meanwhile.

-Marco had grown up to the south, Laura learned, in the lands folks called the Illinoy.
+Marco had grown up to the south, Laura learned, in the lands called the Illinoy.
 He had been a soldier.